0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ## Final step

 If you are a developer making an application on PBC, and the application needs to reliably query the state of the blockchain, then you need a reader node.
-We recommend that your reader node is setup with [a reverse proxy](run-a-zk-node.md#set-up-a-reverse-proxy) to block unwanted traffic.
+We recommend that your reader node is set up with [a reverse proxy](run-a-zk-node.md#set-up-a-reverse-proxy) to block unwanted traffic.
 You can query without the reverse proxy being setup, but in general practice we do not recommend this method.